pythcoiner/SeedQReader/README.md

 SeedQReader
 ---

-SeedQReader is a simple tool i made for communicate with my SeedSigner.
+SeedQReader is a simple tool made for communicate with airgapped Bitcoin Signer.

 ![SeedQReader](screenshot.png)

 It actually can send/receive:
 - 1 Frame QRCodes
-- Multiframes QRCodes using the `Specter` format (1of3 dddddddddddddddddddddddddddddddddddddddddddd)
+- Multiframes QRCodes using the `Specter` format (_of_)

-The 'split' size can be set with `MAX_LEN`

-Delay between 2 frames can be set with `QR_DELAY`
+- Multiframes QRCodes using the `UR` format are partially supported (PSBT and Bytes)

+Dependencies:
+opencv might be installed

 Install:
 Go into this repo and run: